fsteff/DatFS/README.md

 ### [DataObject](#dataobject)

 A DataObject can be a file, directory, symbolic link or just a blob of data.
 DatFS logically is a tree with DataObjects as nodes.
-A file or blob is a leaf node and a directory or a symbolic is a node that refers to one many further DataObject(s).
+A file or blob is a leaf node and a directory or a symbolic is a node that refers to one many further DataObject(s).<br>
 DataObjects are packed into Dat archives induvidially or in groups, depending on multiple factors.

 ### [Routing](#routing)

-DatFS uses [discovery-swarm](https://github.com/mafintosh/discovery-swarm) and/or [libp2p](https://libp2p.io/) for routing.
+DatFS uses [discovery-swarm](https://github.com/mafintosh/discovery-swarm) and/or [libp2p](https://libp2p.io/) for routing.<br>
-Per default a swarm of all known and trusted entities is created using libp2p, which should enhance performance and routing capabilities compared to discovery-swarm, which is usually used by Dat.
+Per default a swarm of all known and trusted entities is created using libp2p, which should enhance performance and routing capabilities compared to discovery-swarm, which is usually used by Dat.<br>
 For public DataObjects/Archives and to enable compatibility to the rest of the dat ecosystem discovery-swarm is used.

 ## Entity

-An entity can be a device, app or user and has a unique id.
+An entity can be a device, app or user and has a unique id.<br>
-Every entity has a cryptographic public and a private key, where the public key is visible to anyone and the private key is stored in a safe place.
+Every entity has a cryptographic public and a private key, where the public key is visible to anyone and the private key is stored in a safe place.<br>
 To make things easier the entity id is using libp2p's [peer-id](https://github.com/libp2p/js-peer-id) which consists of at least a public key and its SHA-256 hash value(-[multihash](https://github.com/multiformats/multihash)).
 If the private key is known it is also stored in the peer-id object.
 An entity may also include some additional information: